adriaan-vd-graaf/mrlink2/README.md

 ##### function_time
 The time it took to run the MR-link-2 estimate.
 This does not include preprocessing time, which can be substantial

+### _no_estimate files
+The no_estimate files will be written when something went wrong in the MR-link 2 function.
+This is usually caused by incorrectly harmonized summary statistics.
+Please don't hesitate to contact us if you have questions about a specific analysis.

+### _no_region files
+The `_no_region` files will be written when, after matching the SNPs within the two summary statistics files, there is no exposure genetic association available at the  `--p_threshold` instrument selection threshold.

 ## Frequently asked questions

 ### I need to input harmonized summary statistics, what does this mean?